🔒 Everything Encrypted, Always

 Save your recovery codes

-SealKeep generates 10 one-time backup codes and shows them on screen - they're never stored on the server in a readable form.
-Each code is a separate key to your data.
+SealKeep generates 10 one-time backup codes and shows them on screen.
+Each code can help you recover access if you lose your password.
 Store them like you'd store a spare house key: somewhere safe and offline.

 ⚠️